Skip to content

 Introduction

-Shark UI is an opinionated UI library built on top of Ark UI and shadcn.
-"Opinionated" means it comes with sensible defaults out of the box—styling, variants, and structure—so you can drop components into a project without starting from scratch.
+Built on top of Ark UI and shadcn, it includes sensible defaults for styling, variants, and structure, so you can drop components into a project without starting from scratch.
 It’s not a black-box framework; you own the code, tweak what you need, and build on top of something that’s already thought through.

 The name blends the two projects it’s built on: sh from shadcn and ark from Ark UI.
 Shark.